andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 Time: 50.108 ms
 ```

-## Replication and Partitioning
+## Using PostgreSQL native Replication and Partitioning

-### Multiple Databases Replication Example
+### Using Multiple Databases with Replication for Rails Apps

 * [Multiple Databases](https://guides.rubyonrails.org/active_record_multiple_databases.html)

-* Concrete example with rideshare
+* Concrete example with [andyatkinson/rideshare](https://github.com/andyatkinson/rideshare) TBD, in development
 * Query trips table from replica

 ### Partitioning Example With Range Partitioning

-* Example using pgslice to range partition trips table on `created_at`
+* Example using [pgslice](https://github.com/ankane/pgslice) to range partition trips table on `created_at`
 * [Partition Pruning](https://www.postgresql.org/docs/current/ddl-partitioning.html#DDL-PARTITION-PRUNING)
   * When the planner can prove a partition can be excluded, it excludes it.
 * [Partitioning and Constraint Exclusion](https://www.postgresql.org/docs/current/ddl-partitioning.html#DDL-PARTITIONING-CONSTRAINT-EXCLUSION)